TheAnalystAlp/Retail-Sales-Insights-SQL-With-RFM-Analysis-/README.md

 This project demonstrates end-to-end SQL data analysis on a fictional retail store dataset.
 I have covered every stage of the data analytics lifecycle — from data validation and cleaning to exploratory analysis and advanced customer segmentation (RFM).

-# Tools & Techniques
-* MySQL
-* Window Functions (ROW_NUMBER, COUNT, SUM)**
-* CTEs for segmentation**
-* RFM Scoring System

 # Objective
-The goal is to uncover actionable business insights such as:
+The goal is to uncover actionable business insights to find the optimal marketing campaign launch conditions by asking :
 - Who are the most valuable and frequent customers?
 - Which products and categories drive the most revenue?
-- When is the best time to launch marketing campaigns?
+- When is the best time to launch marketing campaign?
+- What is the best way to launch marketing campaign?
 - How can RFM segmentation help identify customer loyalty and retention opportunities?

-_ _I looked at the issue as  as a business to problem to launch a marketing campaign so the below questions are needed to answered to which products and customer to focus__

 # Data Set
 The dataset was originally sourced from Kaggle; however, I modified it to better suit the specific needs of my project.